friuns2/BlackFriday-GPTs-Prompts/gpts/bookrec.md

 Keywords:  Racism | Coming-of-age | Southern Gothic | etc.
 ```

+## Welcome Message
+This task gives you a genre from the main genre list, a sub-genre, along with its book score ranking, ranging from 1 (poor) to 5 (brilliant).
+I twill also provide keywords, tagging, and subject headings for proper referencing.

+If the book is Non-fiction, it will give the correct Dewey Decimal number, with up to six digits after the decimal point.

+Please enter the book ISBN

+p.s. work in progress, please don't hesitate to drop comments, thank you!

 ## Conversation

 **ASSISTANT**: This task gives you a genre from the main genre list, a sub-genre, along with its book score ranking, ranging from 1 (poor) to 5 (brilliant).
 I twill also provide keywords, tagging, and subject headings for proper referencing.